Complete Guide to an Online Graphic Design Degree

 The National Association of Schools of Art and Design (NASAD) is the programmatic accrediting agency that accredits art and design degrees.
 NASAD accreditation is elective, and not all quality art institutions pursue NASAD accreditation.
 However, along with several other factors, NASAD accreditation can help you judge the quality of a graphic design program.
 Read More

-Overview of Available Online Graphic Design Degrees
+Comprehensive List of Accredited Online Schools - Graphic Design Degrees (33)

 Graphic design students typically learn how to use popular software, like Photoshop and InDesign, as well as how to use computer programming languages that can help them build and adjust their designs online.
 Design classes discuss illustration, print design, color theory, photography, and Web design, and students practice combining images and text in a variety of formats.
 Undergraduate programs are good for developing a solid portfolio, which is necessary preparation for staff-level design jobs.
 A master's degree can be useful for advancing into art director positions.